Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Before the brigade of pet lovers starts crucifying me– hear me out.

-I have three cats and two dogs, and I love the little buggers.
+I have four cats and two dogs, and I love the little buggers.
 I would never dump them at an animal shelter or give them less than the care they deserve.

 They are a part of the family.
 They are my responsibility, and I will do my best to ensure each one has the longest, most comfortable life possible.

-However, despite how much I love them, it’s essential to consider how pets impact your life.
+However, despite how much I love them, I failed to consider how much they would impact my life.

 Perhaps my story will help someone else realize they aren’t ready for pet ownership, while it might make others on the fence decide they’re up for the challenge.